What is a PA?

 - Providing referrals within the health care system.

 - Providing preventive healthcare services.

-Yes.
-Physician assistants can prescribe medications that can be filled in any pharmacy.
+Yes. physician associates can prescribe medications that can be filled in any pharmacy.

-Does a physician assistant have a supervising physician?
+Does a physician associate have a supervising physician?

 Yes.
 Each PA must be supervised by a physician.
 The physician supervises the PA either when both are at the same location or by telephone.
 The supervising physician must always be available to the PA should the need arise.